-Here was the second clearing made by the pioneers of New France, and where Champlain erected the famous castle of St. Louis, from which he and his successors, the French vicerovs before the conquest. exercised at one time a sway that extended from the Gulf of St. Lawrence to the Great Lakes and the mouth of the Mississippi.
-Here resided the French and English Governors until the destruction of the old building by fire in 1834, when it was occupied by Lord Avlmer.
-It was from it that stout old Governor Frontenac returned to Sir William Phipps' demand for the surrender of Quebec, the haughty reply that he would answer him from the mouths of his cannon.
-It was in it that the English Governor, Guy Carleton, was giving a grand ball on the memorable night of the 31st December, 1775, when his military guests had to rush to the city walls to defend them against the attack of Montgomery and Arnold.
+1834, when it was occupied by Lord Aylmer. from it that stout old Governor Frontenac returned to Sir William Phipps' demand for the surrender of Quebec, the haughty reply that he would answer him from the It was in it that the English mouths of his cannon.
+Governor, Guy Carleton, was giving a grand ball on the memorable night of the 31st December, 1775, when his military guests had to rush to the city walls to defend them against the attack of Montgomery and Arnold.
 The cellar of the historic old building is still to be seen under the wooden covering of the present Dufferin Terrace.
-An interesting feature of the Chateau Frontenac, which now occupies a part of its site, is the historic keystone bearing a Maltese cross and the date 1647, surmounting the archway or porte-cochère, St. Louis street.
-It is believed that the Original Order of Knights of Malta, intended to establish a priory in Quebec, and that the French governor Montmagny, himself a knight of Malta. laid the foundations of a house for his priory, and had this stone was prepared to insert in its walls.
-In rear of the castle of St. Louis was the area on which stood a fort now covered by the Place d'Armes.
-This fort in the early days of the French regime was frequently attacked by the intrepid and ferocious Iroquois, who, having overthrown the outpost, more than once threatened the fort itself.
+An interesting feature of the Chateau Frontenac, which now occupies a part of its site, is the historic keystone bearing a Maltese cross and the date 1647, surmounting the archway or porte-cochère, on St. Louis street.
+It is believed that the original Order of Knights of Malta, intended to establish a priory in Quebec, and that the french governor Montmagny, himself a Knight of Malta, laid the foundations of a house for this priory, and had this stone prepared to insert in its walls.
+In rear of the Castle of St. Louis was the area on which stood a fort now covered by the Place d'Armes.
+This fort in the early days of the French regime was frequently attacked by the intrepid and ferocious Iroquois, who, having overthrown the outposts, more than once threatened the fort itself.